nicolasruan/circular-statistics/README.txt

 This library contains the code used for my bachelor thesis 'Circular Statistics: Goodness of Fit'.

 In 'tests', four classical tests of uniformity for circular data are implemented.
+All test functions take as argument a list of angles in [0, 2pi[.
 These tests are

 - rayleigh: Rayleigh test
 uses the distribution of the mean resultant vector